FindNUS/FindNUS.github.io/content/devguide/_index.md

 Install via Linux Package Managers or Macos Brew -> This is a [more involved process](https://docs.docker.com/engine/install/ubuntu/).

 ### Pre-requisite: OpenAPI Generator
-If you are working on the HTTP router that interfaces with the Frontend, **you must download this** in order to work on the Backend RESTul API documentation.
+If you are working on the `backend` microservice and changing the HTTP endpoints that interfaces with the Frontend, **you must download this** in order to work on the Backend RESTul API documentation.
 ```bash
 # Assumes you have npm installed
 npm install -g openapi3-generator